Birds In Chimney? Here’s How to remove Them Safely

 Birds in chimney?
 It’s not as uncommon as you might think – birds are attracted to the warmth of a fireplace, and if there’s an opening into your flue, they’ll often find their way in.

-Reasons Why Birds End up in Chimneys
+Reasons Why Birds End Up in Chimneys

 1. Looking for a Cozy Place to Nest